fveracoechea/fetchtastic/docs/docs/api/classes/Fetchtastic.md

 appendSearchParam(name, value): Fetchtastic
 ```

-Appends a search parameter to the request.
+Appends a search parameter to the request. it uses `URLSearchParams.append` under the hood.

 #### Parameters